 Mr. Savikataaq: Thank you, Mr. Chairman.
-It was almost impossible to write down all that was said in the opening comments and the opening comments from each individual cabinet member is part of the mandate and it's an update on the [Katujjiluta] mandate and everything that was done up to date on the mandate.
-If Minister Joanasie would like, we can pause the proceedings until we get the Hansard done.
-I'd like to report progress.
+It was almost impossible to write down all that was said in the opening comments.
+The opening comments from each individual cabinet member is part of the mandate and it's an update on the mandate and everything that was done up to date on the mandate.
+If Minister Joanasie would like, we can pause the proceedings until the Hansard is done, so I would like to report progress.

 Chairman: Thank you.
 We have a motion on the floor to report progress and the motion is not debatable.
 All those in favour.
 All those opposed.
-Motion is carried.
+The motion is carried.